VinnieRossi/katacoda-scenarios/rhoar-spring-boot/creating-applications-for-cloud/02-download-the-project-rhoar-launcher.md

 # Download the initial project

-While the [Spring Initializr](https://start.spring.io) tool very handy for creating Spring Applications quickly, there was still some configuration that was required on our side to get the project into a ready state for OpenShift.
+While the [Spring Initializr](https://start.spring.io) tool very handy for creating Spring Applications quickly, there would still be some configuration required on our side to get the project into a ready state for OpenShift.
 Luckily OpenShift provides a tool that will allow us to skip these additional steps when generating a Spring Boot application that's destined for OpenShift deployment!

 **1. Introducing the RHOAR Launcher**
 The Red Hat OpenShift Application Runtime (RHOAR) Launcher is a tool that will allow us to generate a Spring Boot application with the exact configurations that we need to plug into OpenShift in as few steps as possible.
-It's a quick and easy-to-follow multi-step process that can be found [here](https://developers.redhat.com/launch/filtered-wizard/all).
+It's a quick and easy-to-follow multi-step process that can be found [here](https://launch.openshift.io/launch/filtered-wizard/all).
 It will require an OpenShift account, so make sure that you have your login information handy.

 To get started, simply click the `Launch Your Project` button.